The-Marcy-Lab-School/data-analysis-environment-macOS/README.md

 1.  **Clone this Repository:**

     * Clone this repository to your local machine.
 Replace `<repository_url>` with your repository's URL and navigate inside the repo.
+Type each line one at a time aka press Enter/Return after the git clone line then type the next line.

         ```bash
         git clone <repository_url>